-And that’s including right here in NYC.
-There is a growing petition to remove the statue of Christopher Columbus from Columbus Circle as well as rename the area, and now a famous statue that sits in front of the iconic American Museum of Natural History will be removed, as requested by the museum itself.
+And that included right here in NYC.
+A petition to remove the statue of Christopher Columbus from Columbus Circle as well as rename the area has been continuously shared, and the famous statue that sits in front of the iconic American Museum of Natural History will be removed, as requested by the museum itself.

 The statue depicts former New York State Governor and President of the U.S., Theodore Roosevelt, riding on horseback with an Indigenous man and an African man standing below him on either side.
 The Museum said that many, including the institution itself, “find its depictions of the…figures and their placement in the monument racist.”

-The Museum released a statement yesterday, June 21, requesting its removal, and Mayor de Blasio also confirmed the news the same day (since the statue is owned by the city).
-There is no word yet on exactly when it will be removed or what will become of it.
+The Museum released a statement on June 21, 2020 requesting its removal, and Mayor de Blasio also confirmed the news the same day (since the statue is owned by the city).
+Now this November, it has been shared where the statue will be relocated to: a new presidential library in North Dakota.

 Here is an excerpt that explains the Museum’s reasoning, you can read the full explanation here.